JTKashuba/bargain-boxing-max-flow/README.md

 * Run the program with a command of the following form ```python3 nestingBoxes_maxFlow.py < file.txt```, where ```file.txt``` is a file with the variables for which you're attempting to determine the max flow
 * There are 3 sample files provided: namely ```inSample1.txt```, ```inSample2.txt```, and ```judge3.txt```.
 The max flow for the samples are ```1```, ```3```, and ```6``` respectively
 * If you would like to utilize this program with different variables, follow the format listed in the third paragraph of asst6.pdf when creating your ```.txt``` file
-* The program constructs and evaluates a bipartite graph from data received from the input file, determining the smallest number of visible boxes when optimally nesting them inside one another (i.e., max flow)
-* There are even more visual aids and comments in the source code in ```nestingBoxes_maxFlow.py``` for future developers ease of use to modify it to their specific needs

 ## Contact Info